1854books/VCRM/README.md

 compound; by dividing egoism into sense and matter, we find that this is also material and that Mahat is also a state of matter, and finally we find the Purusha.
 So far there is no objection.
-But if we ask the Sāṅkhya the question, "Who created nature?" — the Sāṅkhya says that the Purusha and the Prakriti are uncreate and omnipresent, and that of this Purusha there is an infinite number.
+But if we ask the Sāṅkhya the question, “Who created nature?“ — the Sāṅkhya says that the Purusha and the Prakriti are uncreate and omnipresent, and that of this Purusha there is an infinite number.
 We shall have to controvert these propositions, and find a better solution, and by so doing we shall come